mnguyen0226/hackathon_hs/README.md

 - What's your/your friends'/your family's daily problems?
 Can you apply your ML/RL/SW skills to solve it?
 - What we want to see?
     - Ability
+- Submission:

-## Option 2:
+## Option 2: Alpha Poke-fight Trials
 - Submit your agents to fight 5 rounds and get prizes.
 - What we want to see?
     - Ability
+- Submission:

 ## Resources - Jupyter Notebook

-- General Resources:
+General Resources:
 -

+### Tutorial 1
 -

-### Tutorial 1

 ### Tutorial 2
+-

 ### Tutorial 3
+-

 ### Tutorial 4
+-

 ### Tutorial 5
+-